 43. Free jazz on the river

-Celebrate the Riverfront Jazz Festival at Pfiffner Pioneer Park this summer on September 3-4!
+Celebrate the Riverfront Jazz Festival at Pfiffner Pioneer Park this summer!
 The event is the largest free jazz festival in central Wisconsin and will feature fantastic musicians from around the nation.

 44. Cast a line

 The Stevens Point Area has a multitude of places to head out and cast a line.
 From the Wisconsin Rivers trout streams, sloughs, and backwaters filled with abundant species of fish to more than 40 lakes, you can find a variety of opportunities for fishing.

 Don't know where to start?
 Grab inspiration with our guides to fishing from the Wisconsin River to trout fishing in the area.

 Who doesn't love a great breakfast?
 In the Stevens Point Area, you can find many places to find a delicious breakfast to start your day off just right.
 From The Wooden Chair to Father Fat's to The Landmark, there are plenty of options for a tasty bite to eat!

 Looking for more?
 Try the best pancakes and french toast in the area or find the perfect spot for brunch.

 For one of the state's natural areas and a peaceful walk through a forest of red and white oak with a canopy of red and white pines, visit New Hope Pines.
 The spot is perfect for beginner hikers - and isn't far from the Ice Age Trail for more room to explore.